AmperSam-git/baserom-template/common/README.md

     - UberASMTool.pub

-### 5. AddKMusic

-AddKMusic is self-contained, extract the whole ZIP file to it's own folder here in `common`.

-## Custom List Files

-PIXI, GPS, and UberASM normally each require its own 'list.txt' file to specify what resources to apply, but this Base ROM template uses batch scripts to point each tool at it's own uniquely named list file they are as follows:

-    list_asar.txt
-    - a file where you can list the patches for use with Asar from the `asar` folder for use with `apply_patches.bat`

-    list_pixi.txt
-    - the custom sprite list file for PIXI and can be filled in in the same fashion as the regular one, e.g. '00 custom_sprite.cfg/.json' etc.

-    list_gps.txt
-    - the custom block list for GPS where you list blocks by Map16 tile number and references to the block ASM as usual, e.g. '0200 custom_block.asm' etc.

     list_uberasm.txt
     - a copy of the UberASM list file, where you can specific various patches to be applied to your ROM.
     - IMPORTANT: rename '[YOUR ROM]' in this list file to what you named your base ROM file.

+### 5. AddKMusic

+AddKMusic is self-contained, extract the whole ZIP file for this tool to it's own folder here in `common`.

+### 6. Lunar Magic

+The restore, backup and exports scripts need Lunar Magic to work, placing a copy of `Lunar Magic.exe` in this folder will set that up.

+### 7. Floating IPS

+Include a copy of `flip.exe` here.

 ## Adding Custom Assets